Updated: December 2020

 CocoaPods is a software program that manages the dependencies (called pods) of over 30,000 third-party open-source libraries for use with Xcode software development projects.
 App developers use external libraries (e.g., open source software, reuse of software from another project) to add known and tested functionality to their software project.
 Using CocoaPods allows version management of the external libraries to be independent from the version management of the project files.
 Effective version management is one of the tenets of software development best practices.
-A significant amount of information on how CocoaPods works is found at CocoaPods and Ray Wenderlich’s tutorial: CocoaPods Tutorial for Swift: Getting Started.
+A significant amount of information on how CocoaPods works is found at CocoaPods.

 Installation of CocoaPods

-The CocoaPods software program is written using Ruby and can be installed (or updated) as a gem using the default Ruby software available on Mac OS using the following command in the Mac OS terminal window:
+The CocoaPods software program is written using Ruby and can be installed (or updated) as a gem using the default Ruby software available on Mac OS using the following command in the Mac OS terminal window from the home folder:

 Then, enter this command in the Mac OS terminal window:

 Since the entire pod spec library is downloaded during the step and stored in ~/.cocoapods folder, it will take some time to complete.
-The verbose option provides a visual progress of the installation.
+If during this step, the following error message is displayed,

-A podfile is a project-specific text file that specifies the library dependencies for a specific Xcode software project and resides in the project folder.
+A podfile is a project-specific text file that specifies the library dependencies for a specific Xcode software project and resides in the Xcode project folder (i.e., same folder as the ‘*.xcodeproj‘ file.
 A typical Podfile specifies the device platform and a list of libraries with some versioning info.
-Note: Since it is a simple text file, TextEdit or MS Word should not be used.
-A real text editor (e.g., UltraEdit) should be used.
+Note: Since it needs to be a text file, TextEdit or MS Word should not be used.
+A real text editor (e.g., Atom) should be used.

-- The projectName should be replaced with the actual Xcode project name.
+The projectName (e.g., ‘SeattleHobbies’) should be replaced with the actual Xcode project name.

-- The pods listed will likely need to be changed to match the desired pod for the Xcode project.
+The pods listed need to be changed to match the pods needed for a specific Xcode project.

-After the Podfile has been created, it needs to be installed from the Mac OS terminal command line within the project folder (note: Xcode should not be open during this step).
+After the Podfile has been created, it needs to be installed from the Mac OS terminal command line from within the Xcode project folder (note: Xcode should not be open during this step).

 This command will create a pods project within Xcode and a project workspace file (*.xcworkspace).
 From this point on, the project workspace (*.xcworkspace) must be opened to continue with project software development instead of the xcode project file (*.xcodeproj).